 To put it simply, a visit to Rotorua is an absolute must when travelling around New Zealand.
 Here's the best of what to do in Rotorua.

 Top 10 Rotorua Activities

 1. Wai O Tapu Geothermal Wonderland

 Prepare to have your mind blown.
 This volcanic wonderland is like nowhere else on the planet.
 Wai O Tapu Thermal Park is home to a number of bubbling and steaming volcanic crater lakes all with a distinct and downright weird colour - luminous greens, blues, yellows and oranges.
 There are a number of transport and park entry packages that can be organised from Rotorua - get your camera ready!
 On a budget?
-Right by Base Rotorua is Kuirau Park - a bubbling geothermal field of bubbling mud pools and steaming craters.
+Right in the centre is Kuirau Park - a bubbling geothermal field of bubbling mud pools and steaming craters.
 You can even soak your feet in the free hot pools!

 2. Get Cultural at Te Puia or Tamaki

 There are so many cultural activities to take part in whilst visiting Rotorua.
 Tamaki Village will have you visiting a traditional Maori village, take part in the Haka and enjoying a Maori feast.
 Te Puia is a historical park that includes a traditional Maori greeting, cultural performance, Hangi Feast and a train ride through the Maori village through to the remarkable Pohutu Geyser.
 If you're on a budget, then a visit to the Ohinemutu is a must - a village home to the original Maori settlement of the Ngati Whakaue Tribe where you can see ancient Maori carvings and the historical church.
 Entry to Rotorua Museum is also free and a fantastic way to get a grasp on the geographical and historical significance of the town.